openwiretech/openwiretech.github.io/_posts/2024-01-19-rant-memory-leak-mayham.markdown

 And believe me, nobody wants to face a tech apocalypse armed only with CTRL+ALT+DEL.

-Copywrite © 2024 Mario Colina
+Copyright © 2024 Mario Colina